wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 <a target="_blank" href="https://www.isaca.org/resources/isaca-journal/issues/2017/volume-4/enterprise-security-architecturea-top-down-approach">
 SABSA, COBIT and TOGAF together make up the Enterprise Security Architecture</a>:

+<a name="TOGAF"></a>
 The Open Group Architecture Framework (TOGAF) is an enterprise architecture framework that is based on four interrelated domains: technology, applications, data, and business.
+They have a certification on that.

+<a name="SABSA"></a>
 Sherwood Applied Business Security Architecture (SABSA) is a framework in addition to a methodology in that it prescribes the processes to follow to build and maintain the architecture.
 It uses the six communication questions (What, Where, When, Why, Who, and How) that intersect with six layers (operational, component, physical, logical, conceptual, and contextual).
 The SABSA (Sherwood Applied Business Security Architecture) is a "customizable" framework and methodology for enterprises,   based on business requirements (like NIST for private businesses).
 The framework uses six communication questions (What, Where, When, Why, Who, and How) that intersect with six layers of Enterprise Security Architecture (ESA) (operational, component, physical, logical, conceptual, and contextual):

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/89186535-29e68400-d559-11ea-9532-ac57a3f6d306.png"><img width="682" alt="cyber-scaba-matrix" src="https://user-images.githubusercontent.com/300046/89186535-29e68400-d559-11ea-9532-ac57a3f6d306.png"></a>